A model and method for analyzing the precision of binary measurement methods based on beta-binomial distributions, and

-In the ISO 5725 series, the basic model for measured values to estimate accuracy of a measurement method is as follows:
+In the ISO 5725 series, the basic model for measured values to estimate the accuracy of a given measurement method is as follows:

-where $m$, $B$, and $e$ denote a general mean (expectation), a laboratory component of variation (under repeatability conditions), and a random error (under repeatability conditions), respectively.
-Moreover, the expectation of $B$ is assumed to be $0$ and its variation is called a between-laboratory variance, which is denoted by $\sigma_L^2$.
-The expectation of $e$ is assumed to be $0$ and its variance, called a within-laboratory variance, is assumed to be identical in all laboratories.
-Repeatability variances $\sigma^2_r$ and reproducibility variances $\sigma^2_R$ are, respectively, defined as follows:
+where $y_{ij}$ is the measured value of trial $j$ in laboratory $i$; $m$ is a general mean (expectation); $B_i$ is the laboratory component of variation (under repeatability conditions) in laboratory $i$, whose expectation is assumed to be $0$, and its variance is the between-laboratory variance $\sigma_L^2$; and $e_{ij}$ is a residual error (under repeatability conditions), whose expectation is also assumed to be $0$, and its variance is the within-laboratory variance $\sigma_{ri}^2$.
+The present study assumes that $B_i$ and $e_{ij}$ are independent, and the number of repetitions is identical in all the laboratories and it is denoted as $n$.
+Moreover, the within-laboratory variance $\sigma_{ri}^2$ is assumed to be identical in all laboratories and is denoted as the repeatability variance $\sigma_r^2$.
+The reproducibility variance $\sigma_R^2$ is defined as $\sigma_R^2{:=}\sigma_r^2+\sigma_L^2$.
+Note that the definition of the reproducibility variance in ISO 5725 series differ from that in the Gauge R\&R studies~\citep{burdick2005DesignAnalysisGaugeStudiesa}, but the definition in ISO 5725 series is the first to be defined.